Yakupacs/Yakupacs/README.md

 ## About Me
-Hello, my name is Yakup Açış.
-I am a fourth-year student studying Computer Engineering at Beykent University.
-Additionally, I am an active student at 42 Istanbul, which is a software school under the Turkey Open Source Platform.
-At 42 Istanbul, I strengthen my coding and algorithm skills, as well as develop my teamwork and research abilities.
-I am proficient in areas such as desktop application development with C#, web scraping with Python, and building dynamic websites with HTML-CSS-Javascript.
-For almost a year now, I have been developing my skills in Swift and have published my first application, a language learning app called Hiword English Vocabulary, on the App Store.
-I continue to develop this application.
-I am also knowledgeable in SQL query languages and Git, and I upload my active projects to Github.
+Hello, I'm Yakup Açış.
+I graduated from Beykent University with a degree in Computer Engineering.
+I'm 23 years old.
+I have been a student at 42 Istanbul for 1 year.
+I have been coding applications with the Swift language for 1 year, and recently, I have released an English vocabulary learning application called Hiword on the App Store, which I designed and coded myself.
 </br>

 ## How to reach me